 5. We bought a portion of a cow several months ago and ate off of that.

-6. I used up meat I had frozen while it was on a stock up, low price like frozen chicken tenderloins.
+6. I used up meat I had frozen while it was on stock up, low price like frozen chicken tenderloins.

-7. I always buy extra frozen vegetables, nut butters, and nuts when they are on a stock up price!
+7. I always buy extra frozen vegetables, nut butters, and nuts when they are on stock up price!